-Over several years or even decades, there have not only been changes in the land usage near the roads, but also in the traffic on the roads and the vehicles themselves.
+Over several years or even decades, there have not only been changes in the land usage near the roads, but also in the traffic volumes and the fleet composition using roads.
 Several elements can lead to a higher noise emission of the road which are not in the sphere of influence of the road authorities, mainly including the following:

-- A higher number of passenger cars; - A higher number of trucks; - Changes in the vehicle fleet which affect the noise emission, like new tires, bigger engines and so on; and - Changes in traffic flow resulting, for example, in higher congestion.
+- A higher number of passenger cars; - A higher number of trucks; - Changes in the vehicle fleet which affect the noise emission, such as new tyres, bigger engines, etc.; and - Changes in traffic flow resulting, for example, in higher congestion.

-In particular, even a small yearly rise in traffic volume can lead to higher numbers of traffic over a few decades.
+In particular, even a small annual rise in traffic volume can lead to higher numbers of traffic over a few decades.
 The resulting congestion cannot always be resolved without road enlargements, which can lead to new conflicts when the road gets closer to noise-sensitive areas in the surroundings.
 The planning of road enlargements is described in Chapter 4.

-As the purpose of national roads is to enable mobility for a high number of users, a reduction in traffic, for example, by limitations (not enlarging the road, thereby limiting its capacity) or obstruction (speed limits, removal of possible relations in the network), is generally not to be considered.
+As the purpose of national roads is to enable mobility for a high number of users, a reduction in traffic, through limitations (not enlarging the road, thereby limiting its capacity) or obstruction (speed limits, removal of possible relations in the network) for example, is generally not considered.

-Figure 5.12 shows an example from Denmark: In a period of 10 years from 2004 to 2014, traffic has increased by 35% on motorways.
-Such an increase corresponds to increased noise of approximately 1 dB.
-The figure also shows the purpose of motorways, namely to carry the development of road traffic.
+Figure 5.12 illustrates an example from Denmark.
+In a period of 10 years, from 2004 to 2014, traffic has increased by 35% on motorways.
+Such an increase corresponds to increased noise of approximately 1dB.
+The figure also shows the purpose of motorways, i.e. to carry the development of road traffic.